 This final stage is our place of acceptance.
 The place where we start to say....
 "Now what?
 What's next?
 Where do I go from here?
 How do I move forward?"

-We've come to peace with what we're experiencing and we're ready to explore what it means to thrive in the face of these cards we were dealt.
+We've come to some sense of peace with what we're experiencing and we're ready to explore what it means to thrive in the face of the cards we've been dealt.

-"How do I manage this properly?
-How do I still do the things I want to do?
-What exercise practice might I want to explore?
-Which stress-management technique sounds interesting to me?"
+"How do I manage this?
+How do I still do the things I want to do?"

-This is different from Stage Four (action and treatment), because we're feeling really empowered here.
+This is different from Stage 4 (action and treatment) because we're feeling more empowered here.
 We've accepted this new reality and want to integrate it into our existing goals.
-This isn't something happening to us.
+This isn't something only and ever happening to us.
 This is something we can work with.
-Something that can be used for our good.
+Something we want to use for our good.
 We start to explore our options in a more holistic, all-encompassing way, possibly looking at both natural treatment and conventional medication.